ayuusweetfish/mikabox/docs/site/content/application.md

 Support for other languages is work in progress.
 Planned are:

-- Wren
+- Wren (almost done)
 - Lua
 - Rust
 - Pascal
 - Many more scripting languages

-Take a look [into the box] if interested in adopting a new language.
+Take a look at [into the box] if interested in adopting a new language.

 [into the box]: #inside-the-box